 The Eagle Creek Packing Cubes have a top zip with a super lightweight material.
 The top entry is less user-friendly- we will be using these for things like socks and underwear that we just stuff inside and forget.

-It’s a bit of a puzzle to figure out exactly which size cubes works for which categories of clothing for each person.
-The kids will use mostly x-small and small cubes, adults the small and medium.
+It’s a bit of a puzzle to figure out exactly which size cubes work for which categories of clothing for each person.
+The kids will use mostly x-small and small cubes, and adults the small and medium.

 Plan a Dry Run